Important things to know about the physical and social environment of the Port Phillip and Western Port region include:

 Waterways are popular recreational destinations for residents and tourists, with around 90 million visits to our rivers and creeks each year.
 The region’s waterways are highly valued for their ecological importance, and provide water for drinking, industry and agriculture as well as critical ecosystem services such as nutrient cycling.

 The condition of the region’s waterways is highly variable and often reflects the region’s land use patterns.
 The waterways in mountainous, forested areas are often in good condition and support many environmental values.
 Condition deteriorates progressively downstream as a result of poor quality drainage, runoff from urban and agricultural land, growth of weeds, bed and bank erosion, loss of instream habitat and barriers to fish migration.
 Urbanisation and land clearing, as well as water extraction for urban and agricultural uses, have led to modified flow regimes in many rivers and creeks.

-For more information on the current condition and targets for the rivers, go to Waterways and wetlands.
+For more information on the current condition and targets for the rivers, go to the Waterways and Wetlands section.

 There are around 670,000 hectares of land in the region zoned as Farm, Green Wedge, Rural Conservation, Rural Living or a relevant Special Use which together can be described as the city’s Hinterland.
 It forms a large ring of rural land surrounding and jutting into Melbourne’s urban area.
 This land provides productive agriculture, habitat for native animals, open space and ‘soft’ ground that enables species to transit, water retention in the landscape, recreation opportunities and social amenity.